 Bold New Vision to Impact Cancer

-We are already progressing in other ways, forming Centers of Excellence that bring together K-State scientists of different backgrounds to focus as teams on major problems in cancer research, increasing the impact of their research.
+We are already progressing in other ways, forming Centers of Excellence (COE) that bring together K-State scientists of different backgrounds to attack cancer as multidisciplinary teams.
+We have already established the COE for pancreatic cancer research, in November, 2018.

-We are continually impressed by the generosity of our friends, and we hope that you'll make a donation to support this endeavor.
-Your gift, regardless of size, will help K-State have a greater impact against cancer and become a National Cancer Institute Basic Laboratory Cancer Center through first hiring a new, world-class director.
+We are continually impressed by the generosity of our friends, and we hope you'll make a gift to support this endeavor.
+Regardless of size, your gift will help K-State have a greater impact against cancer and become a National Cancer Institute Basic Laboratory Cancer Center through first hiring a new, world-class director.

 To support this effort, please give here and, after entering your gift amount, specify your designation as "Cancer Research Fund" (if you type "cancer" it should auto-fill), and note in "Special Instructions" that you are giving to Fiedler Fund F63872 to support the hiring of a new Johnson Cancer Research Center director.

 Thank you for supporting K-State cancer research!